-We may have to bear risks associated with any increase in actual costs for construction activities exceeding the agreed work.
+Our Company is not exposed to any past instances for the projects which were exposed to implementation and other risks, including risks of time and cost overruns, and uncertainties, however, we may have to bear risks associated with any increase in actual costs for construction activities exceeding the agreed work.
 In the event, the incremental costs incurred by our Company are not considered by our project customers, we may initiate legal proceedings against our customers for recovery of additional amount incurred.
 Such legal proceedings are extensive and time-taking and it cannot be assured that the outcome of such proceedings will be in our favour or the incremental costs sought by us would be awarded to us, in full or in part, or at all.
 These legal proceedings could divert management's time and attention, consume our financial resources in defense or prosecution of such legal proceedings or cause delays in the construction, development or commencement of operations of our projects or strain our relation with our project customers and there can be no assurance that we will be successful in all, or any, such proceedings.
 If any of these risks materialize, they could adversely affect our profitability, which may in turn have an adverse effect on our overall results of operations.

-14. Our Company is an Approved Vendor having empanelled by Private Consultant.
+14. Our Company is an Approved Vendor having empanelled by a Private Consultant.
 If our Company does not receive the recognition then it may harm our Brand Value or Reputation and may adversely affect our Business, Results of Operations, Financial Condition and Cash Flows.

 Our Company is an Approved Vendor having empanelled with Private consultant Avant Garde.
+In the EPC Industry, empanellment is relevant, since through empanelment, Company's brand image and goodwill improves and there are chances of getting repeat orders and obtain orders from public sector organization.
 Our company has executed and has been executing EPC projects for such consultants in past and present.
 We have received recognition from the said Consultant for successfully executing the projects in the form of Completion Certificates which adds to our reputation.
 If in future our Company does not receive the said recognition and the said undertaking does not provide us an approval as an Approved Vendor, then, it may harm our Reputation and may adversely affect our Business, Results of Operations, Financial Condition and Cash Flows.